dazemoon/include-scripts-js/README.md

                     // (optional) error handler - do stuff to report that file <filename> wasn't loaded });

-        CAVEATS:  - All files in the dependancy graph are loaded synchronously (in series) so browsers won't leverage multi-core concurrent loading.
+        CAVEATS:  - All files in the dependency graph are loaded synchronously (in series) so browsers won't leverage multi-core concurrent loading.
-                  - Each file in the dependancy graph makes a hit on its hosting server
+                  - Each file in the dependency graph makes a hit on its hosting server

-        NOTE:     - Code executed in the 'do stuff' is guaranteed to run AFTER all dependancies are loaded
+        NOTE:     - Code executed in the 'do stuff' is guaranteed to run AFTER all dependencies are loaded
                   - Assumes scripts are running on a browser (modifies the DOM)
                   - CSS files can also be included (injects link nodes into the DOM)
                   - Any file that appears as script can be included (injects script nodes into the DOM)